 - Exchange license or compliance documentation

-If you’re asking which platform is “best,” focus on fit: strong security (2FA, withdrawals controls), reliable liquidity for the pairs you trade, competitive fees, smooth naira on- and off-ramps, a user experience you can execute confidently on, and a track record of handling issues transparently.
-Traders in Nigeria commonly use a mix of large global exchanges with P2P markets and Nigeria-focused providers; examples you may see include Binance (P2P), OKX (P2P), Bybit (P2P), Luno, Quidax, Yellow Card, and GC Buying.
-The right choice depends on what you value most—cost, speed of cash-outs, coin selection, or support.
+If you’re asking which platform is “best,” focus on fit: security controls (such as 2FA and withdrawal protections), reliable liquidity for the pairs you plan to trade, competitive fees, and a cash-out path that works in Nigeria for your preferred funding method.
+Traders in Nigeria often use a mix of large global exchanges and P2P marketplaces; examples you may see include Binance (P2P), OKX (P2P), Bybit (P2P), Luno, Quidax, Yellow Card, and GC Buying.
+The right choice depends on what matters most to you—cost, speed of naira cash-outs, coin selection, and support during account or dispute issues.

-Small starting amounts are often possible because most assets can be purchased fractionally.
-Whether you can invest 1,000 naira depends on the platform’s minimum order size and fees, but many services allow low minimum trades; check the minimum trade amount for the specific coin and market, then start with a simple spot purchase and keep fees in mind so costs don’t consume your position.
+Small starting amounts are sometimes possible because many assets can be purchased fractionally.
+Whether you can invest 1,000 naira depends on the platform’s minimum order size and fees, so check the minimum trade amount for the specific coin and market before you commit.
+Start with a simple spot purchase and keep fee impact in mind so costs don’t outweigh your position.

 Setting Up a Secure Wallet